covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 Our first such paper reveals that the ability to work from home and essential worker status are key predictors of working hours reductions early in the crisis, but much less so in May and June.
-For further details `explore our data <https://covid-19-impact-lab.iza.org/en/app>`__.
 Current and future work will be featured under :ref:`publications`.
+For further details also `explore our data <https://covid-19-impact-lab.iza.org/en/app>`_.
+The data explorer contains survey results from March 2020 and will soon be updated to include more recent data.

 .. toctree:: :maxdepth: 1